Nepal Supreme Court orders release of serial killer Charles Sobhraj | Law-Order

 - Nepal

-Nepal's Supreme Court on Wednesday ordered the release of French serial killer Charles Sobhraj, who is serving a 19-year jail term in the country since 2003 on murder charges, on health grounds.
+Nepal's Supreme Court on Wednesday ordered the release of notorious French serial killer Charles Sobhraj, a Frenchman of Indian and Vietnamese parentage who has been in jail here since 2003 on murder charges.

-A joint bench of justices Sapana Pradhan Malla and Tilak Prasad Shrestha passed the ruling to free 78-year-old Sobhraj from jail, according to Supreme Court sources.
+A joint bench of justices Sapana Pradhan Malla and Tilak Prasad Shrestha ordered to free 78-year-old Sobhraj from jail, according to Supreme Court sources.

+The court verdict also asked the concerned authority to arrange for Sobhraj to return to his country within 15 days.

+Nicknamed ''the Bikini Killer'' and ''the Serpent'' due to his skill at deception and evasion, Sobharaj is serving a life-term in the Kathmandu jail since 2003 for the murder of American woman Connie Jo Bronzich in 1975 in Nepal.
+In 2014, he was convicted of killing Laurent Carriere, a Canadian backpacker, and given a second life sentence.

-The order by the division bench of Nepal's top court came after Shobraj filed a plea claiming that he was put in prison more than the period recommended for him.
+The order by the division bench of Nepal's top court on Wednesday came after Shobraj filed a plea claiming that he was put in prison more than the period recommended for him.

 There is a legal provision to release prisoners who have completed 75 per cent jail term and showed good character during imprisonment.